batcraft/ai-coding-notes/vibe-coding-notes.md

 * You have been doing this for years, by the book.
 You are a veteran that has seen it all and knows the score
 * Your new partner has unconventional, disruptive methods that bring stunning results
 * Your new partner is also an erratic psychopath who is going to get you killed
+  * If you don't have a story of the robot doing something completely insane, you will have one soon.
 * You have to rein your partner in while letting your partner push you out of your comfort zone.
 Mutual growth
 * I have never seen *Lethal Weapon*